 If you are considering a merger or acquisition, ensure you look at any potential antitrust issues before you proceed.
 Be aware of The Clayton Act’s requirements for notifications of mergers and acquisitions.
 Whether you need to notify the Antitrust Division and Federal Trade Commission or not will depend on the size of the deal.

 CRES E&O + ClaimPrevent® to Protect Your Brokerage

 It’s important for brokers to seek advice from a specialized real estate attorney if there is any possibility of a breach of antitrust laws.
 Violations of antitrust laws are very serious.
 At CRES, we offer E&O + ClaimPrevent® insurance which provides you with extensive coverage.
-Plus, you’ll also have access to expert real estate attorneys 7 days a week, so you can get legal advice whenever you need it.
+Plus, you’ll also have access to expert real estate attorneys pre-claim, so you can get legal advice whenever you need it.

 CRES is part of one of the largest insurance brokers in the world, so we have access to more real estate E&O options than just about anyone.
 Call us to have a confidential discussion, and let us find you the best coverage for the best price.